aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/worksheets/page-setup-features/remove-existing-printersettings-of-worksheets-in-excel-file/_index.md

             // Instantiating a Workbook object from the uploaded file const wb = new Workbook(new Uint8Array(arrayBuffer));

-            // Get the sheet counts of the workbook const sheetCount = wb.worksheets.count;
+            // Get the sheet count of the workbook const sheetCount = wb.worksheets.count;

             const messages = [];